 As of December 7th, 2019, companies are no longer able to send WhatsApp newsletter to their customers.
 What alternatives can businesses use instead?
-Telegram, the blue messaging app from England and Russia, is a free, secure messaging app newsletter alternative.
+Telegram, the blue messaging app from Dubai, is a free, secure messaging app newsletter alternative.

 Quick Facts: Telegram

 ✔︎ Claim: the secure alternative to WhatsApp & Co.

 ✔︎ User statistics: ca. 300 million users global

 ✔︎ Target group: used by tech companies and start ups